shdown/luastatus/plugins/cpu-usage-linux/README.rst

 Overview
 ========
-This derived plugin periodically polls Linux ``sysfs`` for the rate of CPU usage.
+This derived plugin periodically polls Linux ``procfs`` for the rate of CPU usage.

 Functions
 =========